EmiRoMen/PacMen/README.md

 # PacMen Factory

-This code represents a PacMen Factory that generates and controls PacMen entities in a game environment.
+This repository contains code that represents a PacMen Factory, which generates and controls PacMen entities in a game environment.

 ## Overview